Natalia Mehlman Petrzela: Public communication

 Petrzela has engaged in substantial public communication about topics in American history.
 Since 2015, Petrzela has hosted the weekly podcast Past Present with the historians Nicole Hemmer and Neil J. Young, which discusses recent events in American politics in the context of American political history.
 She was the creator and presenter of The History Channel's 2018 webseries, "The Unlikely History of Everyday Things".

 Petrzela regularly contributes pieces to media outlets including The Atlantic, The New York Times, and The Washington Post.
 She is frequently interviewed and quoted in media outlets including The New York Times, GloboNews, El Mundo, and the BBC.
 Petrzela was featured in the C-SPAN Lectures in history series.

 Petrzela is also involved in fitness and athletics companies, both in the workout company intenSati and as a co-founder of HealthClass2.0.

 She is the host of the podcast series Welcome to Your Fantasy, about the history of Chippendales.

 At the American Historical Association's 2025 meeting, Petrzela spoke against a resolution condemning Israel's military action in Gaza.
 She said the resolution suggested that academics were "on board with a pretty left-wing view of the Gaza war" and if the resolution passes, "that's really bad for us".

+She is very vocal about her dislike of outdoor dining sheds in New York City and has been a frequent critic against them.